Claire-Potter/Disney-Star/README.md

             margin-right:auto;
             ">

-The quiz itself is made up of eight elements:
+The quiz itself is made up of ten features:
 1. The quiz number -  the question counter is set to start at zero, as each question loads, it will be assigned a number from number 1 to 25, 25 will be the final question as this is the total number of questions available in the array.
 2. The timer - 45 seconds is provide per question for the user to capture their answer.
 Scenarios have been customised according to wether the user answers correctly in time, incorrectly in time or runs out of time.
+3. An End Quiz button is included to enable the user to end the quiz if they want to.
+This will return them to the quiz welcome page.
-3. The written question - each question within the array contains a written question which will be populated here.
+4. The written question - each question within the array contains a written question which will be populated here.
-4. The pictures for the question - each question contains four images related to the question.
+5. The pictures for the question - each question contains four images related to the question.
 Where relevant the pictures are linked to the answer options.
 If the user hovers over the picture, a tool-tip text pop up will display the picture name.
-5. The play button will trigger the audio clip linked to the question to play.
+6. The play button will trigger the audio clip linked to the question to play.
 Again as far as possible, the clips are associated with the question being asked.
 Some written questions will ask directly as to who the character within the clip is.
-6. The various answer options will populate just below the play button.
+7. The various answer options will populate just below the play button.
 The user will need to click on the answer they think is correct.
-7. The next button will generate the next question.
+8. The next button will generate the next question.
 This button will show as disabled until the user has chosen an option.
 This will prevent the user from accessing the next question before answering the current question.
-8. The score tracker at the end of the screen is used to track correct and incorrect answers given.
+9. The score tracker at the end of the screen is used to track correct and incorrect answers given.
 The quiz is populated when the get question function is called.
 A breakdown of some of the features has been completed below.
+10. When the next question loads, it will automatically scroll to the top of the screen to see the top of the question.
+This is particularly useful on smaller mobile screens.

 **Random Questions**